- This commment is unpublished.· 21/09/2022@June Hello June,

 Required documents to apply for a family visa include, but may not be restricted to:

-- Interpol clearance - Ficha de canje internacional (see below)
+- Interpol clearance - Ficha de canje internacional not older than 6 months (see below)

 - Official document that proves the family tie: i.e. marriage certificate (**) if the applicant is married to a Peruvian or foreigner with resident status; birth certificate (***) if the applicant is the child or parent of a Peruvian, but not Peruvian himself or of a foreigner with resident status